-The objective of the investigation is to allow the EIB-CM to form an independent and reasoned opinion regarding the allegations of maladministration by the EIB Group raised by the complaint, which shall be independent of the management and services responsible for the activities challenged by the complainant(s).
+The objective of the investigation is to allow the EIB-CM to form an independent and reasoned opinion regarding the allegations of maladministration by the EIB Group raised by the complaint, which shall be independent of the management and services responsible for the activities challenged by the complainant.
 The outcome of such process may be one or more of the following:

-- · allegations dismissed - problem solved during the complaints handling process - · no further action required - recommendation(s) to EIB Group Management and/or EIF CE/DCE - suggestion of corrective, mitigation action(s).
+- Allegations dismissed - Problem solved during the complaint-handling process - · No further action required - Recommendation(s) to EIB Group Management and/or EIF CE/DCE - Suggestion of corrective, mitigation action(s).